FoxeyesJK/challenge-simulation/README.md

 # challenge-simulation

 **Requirements**
-* Create a page that the trainee should only view and save the simulations that their client has access to.
+* Create a page that the trainee should only view the simulations that their client has access to and assign simulations to the clients.

 **Assumption**
 * No API connection other than listed APIs(No client update API).